makandra/cloud_test/README.md

     CLOUD_TEST="CHROME" cucumber
 The _provider_ Hash can include specific configuration only for that provider, common_caps and browser_caps are provider independent.
- They may still be different for each provider.
+ NOTE: Theses capabilities may still be slightly different for each provider.
 And these are the defaults and possible env variable settings:

 You can list these with: